ajabadi/Banff_reproducible_analysis_example/README.md

 # Reproducible analysis hosted on RStudio Cloud

 This repository is an example of how to create a reproducible R project along with a fully reproducible project environemnt using [`renv`](https://rstudio.github.io/renv).
 It can be cloned onto and tested on [RStudio Cloud](http://rstudio.cloud/).
+You can run this example analysis report on https://rstudio.cloud/project/1434153.

 To adopt this report style using RStudio, follow the following steps: